Welcome to our UK Gender Pay Gap Webpage

 The UK Gender Pay Gap explained

 This short animation below explains the difference between equal pay and the gender pay gap, and why a gender pay gap occurs.

 What is Vodafone doing to reduce their gender pay gap?

-Vodafone's ambition is to be the world's best employer for women by 2025.
+Vodafone's ambition is to be the world's best employer for women.
 From our groundbreaking global parental leave policy to our ReConnect programme, we are committed to becoming a company with a strong track record of attracting, retaining and developing talented women.
 You can read more about what we're doing to reduce the gender pay gap on this webpage.

 What is the difference between the gender pay gap and equal pay?